 [(7)] (6) Utility Rooms [Existing].
 Culture Change Facility.
 In [existing] culture change facilities service areas shall be provided for [patient] resident care [items which are acceptable to] needs as approved by the Department.
 Provision shall be required for clean storage, soiled holding, laundry, janitorial services and medication storage.

 C. Call System— [New Construction].
 A nurse call system shall be installed and maintained in operating order in all nursing units.
-Call systems shall be maintained in a manner that will provide visible and audible signal communication between nursing personnel and [patients] residents.
-The minimum requirements are:
+[Call systems shall be maintained in a manner that will provide visible and audible signal communication between nursing personnel and [patients] residents. ] The minimum requirements are:

+(1) Call systems shall be maintained in a manner that will provide visible and audible signal communication between nursing personnel and residents.

-(1) A call station or stations providing detachable extension cords to each [patient's] resident’s bed in the [patients’] residents’ rooms.
+[(1)] (2) A call station or stations providing detachable extension cords to each [patient's] resident’s bed in the [patients’] residents’ rooms.
 These extension cords shall be readily accessible to [patients] residents at all times.

-(2) A visible signal in the corridor above the corridor door of each [patient’s] resident’s bedroom, visible from all parts of the corridor.
+[(2)] (3) A visible signal in the corridor above the corridor door of each [patient’s] resident’s bedroom, visible from all parts of the corridor.
 In multi-corridor nursing units, visual lights must be provided at corridor intersections.

 [(3) An audible signal and a nurses' call enunciator indicating the room from which the call originates or an alternate system approved in writing by the Department, shall be located at the nurses' station.
 The sounding of the audible signal shall be continuous or intermittent until answered.
 The audible signal may not be turned off at the nursing station.]